Yan'an Rectification Movement: Remolding of the volunteer corps

 The Party's leadership, however, reflected the CCP's origins south of the Yangtze River, and was at best supplemented by the intellectuals who trekked out to Yan'an to join the Party during the war against Japan.
-The Yan'an Rectification Campaign was also directed towards the indoctrination of older Communist Party personnel.
+The Yan'an Rectification Campaign was also directed towards the indoctrination of older CCP personnel.
 "The Party chose to re-emphasize its basic principles during this period, in an evident determination to maintain its Leninist foundations in the midst of all the changes brought about by the war-time shift to the united front."

 The Yan'an Rectification Campaign improved the discipline, education, and organization of the membership of the CCP.
-Having lost many veterans before and during the Long March, the Communists found new sources of recruits among urban youth, students, and intellectuals.
+Having lost many veterans before and during the Long March, the CCP found new sources of recruits among urban youth, students, and intellectuals.
 Alienated from the Nationalist government and doubting its resolve in resisting the Japanese, many new CCP volunteers were drawn by communist propaganda that portrayed the CCP as "the saviors of the nation", promising democracy and liberal reforms.
 As a result, hundreds of thousands of students, teachers, artists, writers, and journalists poured into Yan'an, seeking a revolutionary career.
 In Marxist classification these new recruits were of petit bourgeois origin.
 Their enthusiasm and various sorts of expertise were useful for the revolution, but only after they had undergone a thorough political reeducation and ideological reform.

 The process of indoctrination extended even to the cadres who had survived the Long March and "proven their revolutionary credibility."
 All Party members were reeducated with the newly established "Mao Zedong Thought" in order to ensure their high compliance with the new leadership and the new party ideology.
 In order to secure his power, Mao supported his political authority with ethical and moral rhetoric.

 Rise of Mao

 The Yan'an rectification saw Mao consolidate his position of preeminence in the CCP.
 To do this he undertook a "thought-reform campaign" from 1942 to 1944.
 The effort was partly a reflection of Mao's wish to eradicate Soviet influence.
 Under the conditions of independently operating Communist areas and incessant warfare, Mao could not rely on discipline alone to guarantee obedience in the CCP ranks.
-In order to ensure the Party's obedience to his orders, Mao developed the techniques of the Rectification Campaign to implement 思想改造 sīxiǎng gǎizào "thought reform” or “ideological transformation".
-Mao's tactics often included isolating and attacking dissenting individuals in "study groups."
+In order to ensure the Party's obedience to his orders, Mao developed the techniques of the Rectification Campaign to implement 思想改造 sīxiǎng gǎizào "thought reform" or "ideological transformation".
+Mao's tactics often included isolating and attacking dissenting individuals in "study groups".

+Following the campaign, the Party's ideology consolidated around Mao Zedong's thought.
+The concept of the mass line developed through the movement.